apicart/brackets/readme.md

 ```

 ## Cache
-Cache speed's up the templates rendering time.
+Cache speed's up the rendering process by caching the compiled template (it doesn't cache the rendered content).
 Just add the `cacheKey` parameter with unique value and that's it.
-This will save the compiled code of the template.
-The code is then reused with provided values.
-It doesnt cache the rendered template.

 ```html
 <div id="app">